-Robin M. Bergen’s practice focuses on government and internal investigations, and regulatory enforcement and examination of broker-dealers and investment advisers.
+Robin M. Bergen’s practice focuses on government and internal investigations, regulatory enforcement matters, and regulatory examinations.

-Robin represents corporate clients and individuals in a broad range of government investigations involving U.S. and international governmental agencies, including the Securities and Exchange Commission, the Commodity Futures Trading Commission, the U.S. Department of Justice, FINRA and State Attorneys General.
-With deep background and knowledge in structured finance, she has particular experience advising financial services firms in enforcement matters relating to financial and complex products.
+Robin represents corporate clients and individuals in a broad range of government investigations involving U.S. and international governmental agencies, including the Securities and Exchange Commission, the Commodity Futures Trading Commission, the U.S. Department of Justice, FINRA and State Attorneys General, UK FCA, and U.S. Congressional Committees.
+With deep background and knowledge in structured finance, she has particular experience advising financial services firms in enforcement matters relating to various investment products and complex financial transactions.

-In addition, Robin has extensive experience in the regulation of investment companies and investment advisers, where she advises boards of directors and management on regulatory matters ranging from examinations and government investigations to internal reviews and investigations.
+In addition, Robin has extensive experience in the regulation of investment companies and investment advisers, where she advises boards of directors and management on regulatory matters ranging from examinations, compliance issues, and government investigations to internal reviews and investigations.

 Robin joined the firm in 1994 and became a partner in 2003.